 Forty million Americans now owe $1.48 trillion in student debt.
 Who is borrowing this money?
 How does it affect other parts of our economy?
 What kind of public policy solution could get student debt under control?

-Getting the nation’s student loan problem under control will require expanding financial literacy about the financial costs to student loans, as well as preparation for those who will begin paying their loans once they graduate.
+Getting the nation’s student loan problem under control will require expanding financial literacy about the costs to student loans, as well as preparation for those who will begin paying their loans once they graduate.

 The total value of outstanding student loans is up to $1.5 trillion, larger than either credit card debt or loans for personal vehicles.
 Almost 40% of adults aged 18 to 29 have student loans, and the number of individuals with outstanding loans has doubled in under fifteen years.